 - Swing the boom to either side of center and lower the load blocks and/or the hook-and-weight balls to the ground.
 Take every precaution to prevent damage to the load lines. - 2.
-Swing the boom in line with the crawlers and slowly lower the boom. - a.
-If equipped with a luffing jib, refer to the Luffing Jib Operator Manual for lowering instructions. - b.
+Swing the boom in line with the crawlers and slowly lower the boom. - If equipped with a luffing jib, refer to the Luffing Jib Operator Manual for lowering instructions. - b.
 If equipped with a fixed jib, disengage the jib stops before the jib point contacts the ground. - c.
 If equipped with an upper boom point, remove the bottom connecting pins when the upper boom point just contacts the ground. - d.
 Position a block under the boom top sheaves to prevent them from digging into the ground. - 3.
-If equipped with suspension pendants - intermediate (Figure 4-104 on page 4-132) - drop-down (Figure 4-79 on page 4-98)
+If equipped with suspension pendants - intermediate (Figure 4-102 on page 4-134) - drop-down (Figure 4-77 on page 4-100) - 4.
+Continue to lower the boom until the boom straps are resting in the brackets on the top of the boom sections, and the mast is at approximately 158° (see Figure 4-38 on page 4-47). - Stop the engine.